The Clear Edge

 Step 5: Build Your Support System

-Don’t attempt this alone.
-Identity transitions require external accountability and perspective.
+Do not attempt this alone.
+Identity transitions need outside accountability and perspective.

-Find 4-6 founders who’ve already made or are currently making the operator-to-CEO transition at similar revenue levels.
-Meet monthly.
-Share transition progress, challenges, and breakthroughs.
+CEO Peer Group: Find 4–6 founders who have already made or are in the middle of the operator-to-CEO transition at similar revenue levels.
+Meet monthly to share progress, challenges, and breakthroughs.

-A coach who has specifically guided operator-to-CEO transitions.
-Not a business coach who coaches everything.
-Someone who can hold you accountable to the identity shift when the familiar pull toward delivery returns.
+Executive Coach: Work with a coach who has specifically guided operator-to-CEO transitions, not a general business coach who covers everything.
+You want someone who will hold you to the identity shift when the familiar pull toward delivery shows up again.

-The identity work in Step 1 is genuinely psychological.
-The fear of irrelevance, the guilt about “not doing real work,” the imposter syndrome - these are psychological patterns, not strategic problems.
-A therapist familiar with high-achieving professionals and identity transitions can compress this work significantly.
+Therapist or Psychologist: The identity work in Step 1 is truly psychological.
+The fear of irrelevance, the guilt about “not doing real work,” and the imposter feelings are psychological patterns, not strategy problems.
+A therapist who understands high‑performing professionals and identity transitions can speed up this work.

 Manual founder-to-CEO transitions rely on trial, error, and expensive coaching.
 AI-assisted transitions can compress the role definition and delegation documentation significantly.